ChenyuHeidiZhang/ExperimentGame/README.md

 ~~Options with 4 attributes now have two spatial configurations (randomized)~~ ~~- amount win, prob win, amount lose, prob lose (recorded as config 0 in database)~~ ~~- amount win, amount lose, prob win, prob lose (recorded as config 1 in database)~~

-May 21, 2020

-Notes:

-1. To change the percentage (chance) of trials getting counted towards the total:

-Go to ResultActivity line 26, change the **PERCENT_WIN** variable.

-2. To change the password:

-Go to res/values/strings.xml line 11

-3. Task (/trial) information is given in a **.csv file named "allTrialsMADM_Tablet.csv."**

-**To replace this file, go to ExperimentGame/app/src/main/assets, copy the new csv file into the folder.
-(Need to remove the first line (header) of the file.)**

 ------------------------------